JohYoshida/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Ruby on Rails 4.2, based on Lighthouse Labs' Jungle project.
+Created for the purpose of learning Rails and working with an existing codebase.

 ## Setup